valexandrov/webpage/_posts/2024-08-30-mohammad-thesis.md

-Congratulation to Mohammad on his successful PhD defense!
+Congratulations to Mohammad on his successful PhD defense!